Highway to Well: Plot

 At The Drederick's opening ceremony, Homer sneaks in claiming to be Kevin Smith's father, and, supposedly drunk, upsets the influencers by revealing Marge has never tried pot herself.
 To save face, she tries some and feels the effects of getting high.
 She finds out she was deceived and that the people at Well + Good were only promoting their cannabis products as healthy as a front to get high.
 She attempts to counter the high by eating food, only to find out they are all laced with pot and that the napkins are potent in pot.
 Increasingly disoriented, she makes her way into the bathroom and is comforted by Homer, who had faked being drunk to teach her a lesson.

 After Marge's bad experience with cannabis, she apologizes to Homer for ratting him out; he also apologizes for ruining the one place that made her feel special.
-As Marge is still feeling weird from her high, Homer tries to make it up to her lighting a joint, which turns out to be an electronic cigarette that explodes and causes a chain reaction that destroys the resort completely.
+As Marge is still feeling weird from her high, Homer tries to make it up to her by lighting a joint, which turns out to be an electronic cigarette that explodes and causes a chain reaction that destroys the resort completely.

 In the end, Well + Good closes down and the city declares cannabis outlawed in an emergency law.
 However, Lisa points out that with the loss of the tax money, Maggie's preschool will soon be shut down.

+Production

+In January 2020, Kevin Smith announced that he would be guest starring as himself in an episode of The Simpsons.
+Billy Porter played Desmond, the Well + Good store manager, and Chelsea Peretti played Lauren, a saleswoman at the store.
+Peretti guest starred as a different character last season.

 Reception

+Viewing figures

+The episode earned a 0.6 rating and was watched by 1.66 million viewers, which was the most watched show on Fox that night.

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a B, stating that "Now that the legal pot business is here to stay...that the Simpsons (family and series) would incorporate it into the sweep of shenanigans, adventures, and whatnot feels, well, organic.
 And the script for ‘Highway To Well,’ credited to the always-welcome Carolyn Omine, does an admirable job of making the marijuana element (underrated dispensary name) feel right at home as just another excuse for Homer and Marge's differences to bubble to the surface, rather than reeking with ‘very special episode’ staleness or sensationalism.
-As things turn out, legalized pot is just another new development in American society that reveals the characters, in a more or less satisfying manner.".
+As things turn out, legalized pot is just another new development in American society that reveals the characters, in a more or less satisfying manner."

+Tony Sokol of Den of Geek gave this episode 3.5 out of 5 stars.
+He felt the jokes would not work in the future when marijuana would not be taboo for the next generation.